itda-work/django-wireview/README.md

 Every time a component joins or responds to an event the `Componet._subscriptions` set is reviewed to check if the component subscribes or not to some channel.

--   In case a mutation in a model occurs `Component.mutation(channel: str, action: reactor.auto_broadcast.Action, instance: Model)` will be called.
+-   In case a mutation in a model occurs `Component.mutation(channel: str, action: wireview.auto_broadcast.Action, instance: Model)` will be called.
--   In case you broadcast a message using `reactor.component.broadcast(channel, **kwargs)` this message will be sent to any component subscribed to `channel` using the method `Component.notification(channel, **kwargs)`.
+-   In case you broadcast a message using `wireview.component.broadcast(channel, **kwargs)` this message will be sent to any component subscribed to `channel` using the method `Component.notification(channel, **kwargs)`.

 ### Disconnection